When it comes to side hustles or part-time work, being a driver or a food delivery rider may be the first options that come to mind.

 Ensure that the care visit is something that you can manage

-You will be exposed to a variety of care settings – this includes care recipients with different mobility and cognitive needs.
-For instance, certain visits may require the Care Professional to transfer bed ridden patients to wheelchairs.
-In such cases, ensure that you are able to carry and manage the weight of the patient.
+You will be exposed to a variety of care settings—this includes care recipients with different mobility and cognitive needs.
+For instance, certain visits may require the Care Professional to transfer bedridden patients to wheelchairs.
+In such cases, before you apply for the visit, it is important for you to ensure that you are able to carry and manage the weight of the patient without injuring yourself.

 Build rapport with families